Scriptbash/QRaven/qraven/help/source/contribute.rst

 Feature requests
 ----------------
-I'm trying to add as many useful features to make Raven models and ease the use of Raven in general.
-If there is a feature you would like or think would be useful, please submit your request by either opening an `issue <https://github.com/Scriptbash/QRaven/issues>`_ or a `discussion <https://github.com/Scriptbash/QRaven/discussions>`_.
+I'm trying to add as many useful features to create Raven models and also ease the use of Raven in general.
+If there are features you would like or you think would be useful, please submit your request by either opening an `issue <https://github.com/Scriptbash/QRaven/issues>`_ or a `discussion <https://github.com/Scriptbash/QRaven/discussions>`_.